How eight peer cities run their off-leash systems.

-San Francisco Rec & Park operates 36 designated Dog Play Areas (DPAs), a mix of fully fenced enclosures and voice-control zones within larger parks.
-Golden Gate Park alone has four DPAs.
-The city's dog-park history is also the most litigated of any peer: the GGNRA (federal) vs. city-level dispute over Fort Funston, Ocean Beach, and Crissy Field off-leash access has run for nearly two decades.
+San Francisco Rec & Park's own catalog lists 36 designated Dog Play Areas (DPAs), a mix of fully fenced enclosures and voice-control zones within larger parks; TPL ParkScore 2025 counts 42 dog parks in SF using its own methodology.
+The 5.03 / 100K and 2.8× per-capita figures throughout this site use the TPL count for apples-to-apples comparison with other peers.
+Golden Gate Park alone contains four DPAs.
+SF's dog-park history is also the most heavily litigated of any peer: the GGNRA (federal) versus city-level dispute over Fort Funston, Ocean Beach, and Crissy Field off-leash access has run for nearly two decades.

 City-run (SF Rec & Park).
 SFDOG (San Francisco Dog Owners Group) is the long-standing volunteer advocacy org and participates in the Dog Advisory Committee.
 Rules require picking up waste, keeping dogs under owner control, professional dog-walkers limited to eight dogs per person, and dogs must be licensed and vaccinated.

 SF has no mandatory dog license, so license revenue does not fund parks.
-Operating costs ride inside the Rec & Park general fund plus the Prop C Open Space Fund (property-tax set-aside).
+Operating costs sit inside the Rec & Park general fund plus the Prop C Open Space Fund (property-tax set-aside).
 Capital comes from GO park bonds — Prop A 2000, Prop B 2012 ($195M), and Prop B 2020 ($487M).
 Additional capital comes through philanthropy via the SF Parks Alliance.

 Under the Park Board's 2023–2026 Capital Plan, Vancouver has opened or is completing: Heather Park OLA (13,000 sq ft, opened 2025), Granville Park OLA, Emery Barnes Park OLA renewal and expansion, and a renewed Cooper's Park OLA — approximately $2.1M in OLA-specific capital across the four-year cycle, with ~$1.3M spent in 2024 alone.